 Award-winning author Donald Antrim, whose new memoir is One Friday in April: A Story of Suicide and Survival (Norton).

 In presenting his viewpoint that suicide is a disease, Donald Antrim experiments early in the book with a presentation of labels and names for mental illness.
 As you heard in the interview, this list begins, “Depression, hysteria, melancholia, nervousness, neurosis…” and goes on for nearly two pages.
 This week’s Write the Book Prompt is to use a list of words in an interesting way to make a point.
 Perhaps you are writing about the foliage season.
 Might it be interesting to present a running list of trees and bushes that offer brilliant color in the fall: maple, oak, elm, hackberry, white birch, larch, tamarack, hazelnut.
-What could you do to make such a list both interesting, as poetic sounds, and evocative?
+What could you do to make such a list both interesting, as poetic sound, and evocative?
 How might you then transition back into your text to continue making your point?

 Good luck with your work in the coming week, and tune in next week for another prompt or suggestion.